carissableker/thresholding/README.md

 * Change Chi2 test of GOE to KS test for continuous distributions
 * Add Spearman significance
-* Make loop optional
+* Make increment loop optional
 * Consider positive and negative values seperately
-* ?Support for Windows/Mac
+* Consider support for Windows/Mac

 ## Other